clayne/just_math/README.md

 Linux: <br>
 1.1) `cmake CMakeLists.txt -B../build/libmin {options}`<br>
 1.2) `make ../build/libmin`<br>
+By default, you should not need to specify any additional options for just_math samples.<br>
 Options (multiple may be specified):<br>
 -DBUILD_OPENGL=true/false - for interactive apps, required for just_math (default=true)<br>
 -DBUILD_GLEW=true/false - for interactive apps, required for just_math (default=true)<br>